Set Estimation Under Biconvexity Restrictions

 \subsection{When the biconvexity axes are unknown}

-If $S$ is $\theta$-biconvex but the value of $\theta$ is unknown, we can still approximating $\theta$ from a data-driven sequence $\hat\theta_n$.
-The definition of this approximating sequence and the sense in which it approaches the true $\theta$ is given is made explicit in the following theorem.
+If $S$ is $\theta$-biconvex but the value of $\theta$ is unknown, we can still approximate $\theta$ from a data-driven sequence $\hat\theta_n$.
+The definition of this approximating sequence and the sense in which it approaches the true $\theta$ is made explicit in the following theorem.